threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/rivine/README.md

         # minerfee: How many hastings should be added as minerfee
 ```

-Or alternatively you can configure the jumpscale client instance using the following code:
+Or alternatively you can configure the wallet instance using the following code:
 ```python
     client_data = {'bc_address': 'https://explorer.testnet.threefoldtoken.com/',
 'password_': 'test123',